HimanchalChandra/Text-Classification-using-Deep-Neural-Network-/README.md

  We are using a dataset of 2014_India_floods which contains tweets from twitter as text and its assigned category.
 In this dataset we are having 9 different categories regarding natural disaster.
 We will be having a JSON with 9 categories.
 For each category, we have a set of sentences which we can use to train our model.

-Given this data, we have to classify any given sentence into one of these 5 categories.
+Given this data, we have to classify any given sentence into one of these 9 categories.

 ## Step 2: Data Load and Pre-processing

 We will be creating multiple lists and each list “words” will hold all the unique stemmed words in all the sentences provided for training.
 Another list “categories” holds all the different categories.

-the output of this step is the “docs” list which contains the words from each sentence and which category the sentence belongs.
-An example document is ([“whats”, “your”, “age”], “age”).

 The output of this step is the list which contains the words from each sentence and which category the sentence belongs.
 An example document is ([“whats”, “your”, “age”], “age”).